Tchernobill/Confluence/Timeline alpha.md

 - The guard nod negatively, so Vyry4n take his weapon and tell him to go sit for now.
 - As the girl on the bed sob and cry, Vyry4n turn to the others girls, ask for they names, then tell them to go check on the injured girl.
 - He then approach them and tell them to bring the girl to a specific address, to use the loading dock on the left alley, someone will be waiting for them.

+- Vyry4n intent to destroy the corporation
+- The tall building stand in the middle of a multi-layered defences